symeo-io/symeo-python/README.md

     username: postgres
     password: XPJc5qAbQcn77GWg
 ```

 **Hint** : your can add your `symeo.local.yml` into your `.gitignore`

+### Wrap your application startup with the symeo command

-### Local run
+#### Local run

-To run locally your application using the configuration values file `symeo.local.yml`, you have to wrap your command to start your application with the `symeo-python` cli :
+To run locally your application using the configuration values file `symeo.local.yml`, you have to wrap your command to
+start your application with the `symeo-python` cli :

 `symeo-python start -- $your_command_to_start_your_application`

 1. Example 1 with `uvicorn`

 ```shell
 symeo-python start -- uvicorn main:app
 ```